Coko-Foundation/Kotahi/README.md

 Note: xpub is still _very_ new.
 This repository contains an initial set of components but is not yet ready for use.

+## Roadmap

+The major tasks we're planning to work on are the following:
+* Implement a future-proof theming setup. (#88)
+* Let users go through multiple rounds of review. (#50)
+* Implement roles and permissions. (#58)
+* Change the data model to account for the changes that have occured in `pubsweet-server`, as well as to make it easily portable to Postgres in the future. (#67)
+* Merge xpub's authentication, routing and navigation with pubsweet's. (#55 #89 #57)

+You can follow more fine-grained lists of things that we're working on
+* [Collabra](https://gitlab.coko.foundation/xpub/xpub/boards?scope=all&utf8=%E2%9C%93&state=opened&milestone_title=Collabra) for tasks related to `xpub-collabra` and
+* [Xpub](https://gitlab.coko.foundation/xpub/xpub/boards?scope=all&utf8=%E2%9C%93&state=opened&milestone_title=Xpub) for more general xpub concerns

 ## Contents